digitalservicebund/backend-challenge/README.md

 - Kotlin
 - Javascript
 - Typescript
-- Python
-- Ruby (on Rails)

 If you intend to solve the challenge in another language, please talk to us and see what we can do.

 ## Submitting your solution

-Please submit your solution at least 2-3 days before your technical interview.
-You have two options:
+You have two options for submitting your solution:

 1. Hosted repository (preferred)